 - After searching online, 88% of consumers are likely to call or visit a local business they found, within 24 hours.

 By looking at these three statistics alone, it’s easy to see why you should spend some time on SEO.
 Whether you run a blog or own an e-commerce store, SEO will make it easier for people to find you, which is the whole point of you having your business online in the first place.
 Another reason why you want to pay attention to SEO is that your competitors are doing it.
 If their web pages are optimised for search engines, then they are the ones who will be found by your target consumers.

 How to use SEO

-Search algorithms are designed to look for the most relevant content that matches a term that is typed into the search bar.
+Search algorithms look for the most relevant content that matches a term that somebody types into the search bar.
 This content can be text, video, image, or even a file on the web.
-Whatever the case, you want to use SEO to ensure the content can be discovered by a search engine’s web crawlers, as well as indexed and ranked.
+Whatever the case, you need to use SEO to ensure all search engine’s web crawlers discover your page content as well as indexing and ranking.
 That way, it ends up on a Search Engine Results Page (SERP).

 How do you use SEO to accomplish this?